First Practice (Magnifying Glass)

 Mindfulness in Motion

-Further apply the same skills to activities while you are doing for example, walking, eating, washing hands, cleaning, qigong and other activities.
+Further apply the same skills to activities while you are doing for example, walking, exercise, washing hands, cleaning, and other activities.

 The ABC of Mindfulness

-- E: Examine your mind that knows the true nature. (checking whether mind is reliable)
+E: Examine your mind that knows the breath whether it was reliable.

 When you are powerless